supercid/techdocs-wiki-tmp/SPA:-Adding-support-for-multi-currency.md

 In this article, you will learn how to implement multi-currency in Nosto.
 When the implementation is complete, you will be able to display product prices (in any feature) in different currencies.

 Prior to the multi-currency implementation, ensure that your implementation is correct.
-Some of the API call must be slightly amended to support multi-currency.
+Some of the API calls must be slightly amended to support multi-currency.

 ## Changes to the product metadata